MicahParks/keyfunc/README.md

 However, this package will remove trailing padding on base64url encoded keys to account for improper implementations of JWKS.

+This package will check the `alg` in each JWK.
+If present, it will confirm the same `alg` is in a given JWT's header before returning the key for signature verification.
+If the `alg`s do not match, `keyfunc.ErrJWKAlgMismatch` will prevent the key being used for signature verification.
+If the `alg` is not present in the JWK, this check will not occur.

 ## References
 This project was built and tested using various RFCs and services.
 The services are listed below:
 * [Keycloak](https://www.keycloak.org/)